fcrepo4-labs/fcrepo-api-x/README.md

   be convenient for inspecting data files of various services.
 * When you are finished, type `vagrant halt`.
 Type `vagrant up` at any time to re-launch the docker images, with your data intact.
-* Suunce docker images are built from scratch if they don't already, exist, and downloading content can always fail due to network effects, you may end up with one or more failed image buildds.
+* Since docker images are built from scratch if they don't already, exist, and downloading content can always fail due to network effects, you may end up with one or more failed image buildds.
 If this happens, just run `vagrant up` again.
 It will attempt to build any images that have not successfully resulted in running containers